 Moonless evenings in February, March and April present the best time of year to see zodiacal light in the Northern Hemisphere evening sky.
-Meanwhile, from the Southern Hemisphere, the zodiacal light is best at this time of year before dawn.
+Meanwhile, from the Southern Hemisphere, the zodiacal light is best seen before dawn during these months of the year.
 The light appears when the evening twilight has left the sky (about 80 to 120 minutes after sunset).

-This light can be noticeable and easy to see from latitudes like those in the southern U.S. I’ve seen it many times from the latitude of southern Texas, sometimes while driving a lonely highway far from city lights, up to one hour or so after evening dusk leaves the sky.
+This light can be noticeable and easy to see from latitudes like those in the southern U.S. I’ve seen it many times from the latitude of southern Texas, sometimes while driving a lonely highway far from city lights, up to an hour or so after evening dusk leaves the sky.

 You definitely do need a dark sky location to see the zodiacal light, someplace where city lights aren’t obscuring the natural lights in the sky.
 Remember, the zodiacal light is a pyramid-shaped glow in the west after dark.
 It’s even “milkier” in appearance than the starlit trail of the summer Milky Way.

 The zodiacal light can be seen for up to an hour after dusk.
 Unlike twilight dusk, though, there’s no rosy color to the zodiacal light.
 The reddish skies at dusk and dawn are caused by Earth’s atmosphere, and the zodiacal light originates far outside our atmosphere.

-Bottom line: From the Northern Hemisphere, on a moonless night, try to find the elusive zodiacal light.
-It looks like a hazy pyramid of light extending up from the place where the sun went down.
-Meanwhile, in the Southern Hemisphere now, the zodiacal light is best before dawn.
+Bottom line: From the Northern Hemisphere, look for the elusive zodiacal light, a hazy pyramid of light extending up from the sunset point.
+Southern Hemisphere?
+Look before dawn!